awslabs/multi-az-workshop/content/lab-7/index.en.md

 weight : 80
 ---

 Up to now we've been injecting failures by adding latency and packet loss to simulate infrastructure failures.
 However, building AZI architectures and using zonal shift can be beneficial for other types of failures as well.
 In this lab, we'll create a new version of the application and deploy it one AZ at a time.
-The deployment will fail and we can leverage zonal shift to recover the same way we did in the previous lab.
+The deployment will fail and we can leverage zonal shift to recover the same way we did in the previous labs.

 ::::alert{type="warning" header="Clean up previous lab"}
 If you did not end the zonal shift or the FIS experiment or reset the load balancer target groups' configurations in the previous lab, please do so now.